 During normal business hours, family and friends may get updates on your status by calling your room or the nurses’ station on your floor.
 They may also call the hospital Information Desk at (716) 845-1523 and ask to be transferred to your room or to your nurses’ station.
-After business hours, your family may call your nurses’ station directly or the switchboard operator at (716) 845-2300.
+After business hours, your family may call your nurses’ station directly or Central Access at (716) 845-2300.

 We strongly encourage you to visit with your family member or friend.
 We have an open visitor policy and family members and friends are welcome to visit anytime.

 - Family members are welcome to stay overnight, but will be limited to ONE person in the room.
 Overnight stays in semi-private patient rooms are at the discretion of the nurse manager.

 - On the pediatric unit a parent or designated guardian may stay with the patient at all times.

 - We ask that patients have only 2 visitors at any time.
 Exceptions to this rule may be approved by the nurse manager.

 - The units on the 5th floor, the Pediatric Unit (6N), the Intermediate Care Unit and the Intensive Care Unit may have additional criteria for visitors.
 Please check with your nurse for more information.

 For the benefit of our patients, Roswell Park asks visitors to maintain these courtesies:

 - Please do not visit if you are sick or have recently been sick with a cold or flu.

 - Please wash or use hand sanitizer before and after entering a patient’s room.